 Many PBC patients suffer from pruritus, or chronic itching, which can significantly impact their quality of life.
 Consistent with prior studies, seladelpar was not associated with drug-induced pruritus.
-Baseline median pruritus as measured by the visual analog scale (VAS) which measures pruritus and its severity on a scale of 0 to 100 mm was 19 and 27 mm in the 5 mg or 5 mg to 10 mg titration and 10 mg groups, respectively, and patients in the 10 mg group experienced consistent decreases during treatment (-24% at week 26) suggesting potential anti-pruritic activity.
+Baseline median pruritus was measured by the visual analog scale (VAS) on a scale of 0 to 100 mm and was 19 and 27 mm in patients initially assigned to 5 mg and 10 mg, respectively.
+Patients in the 10 mg group experienced consistent decreases during treatment (-24% at week 26) suggesting potential anti-pruritic activity.
 Seladelpar was generally safe and well tolerated, with no transaminase elevation safety signal.
-There were six serious adverse events and none were deemed related to seladelpar.
+There were six serious adverse events with none of these deemed related to seladelpar.

-The current study remains ongoing and is expected to enroll a total of 109 patients.
+In June 2018, we announced enrollment in the ongoing study was complete with a total of 109 patients.
 We expect to report another subset of data through 52-weeks of dosing in the second half of 2018.
-In the first half of 2018, we also plan to conclude discussions with the FDA and European Medicines Agency (EMA), respectively, in order to finalize the design of our Phase 3 study of seladelpar in patients with PBC, which we intend to initiate in the second half of 2018.
+We intend to initiate a Phase 3 study in PBC in the second half of 2018.